anirudh-k/Mancala/README.md

 # MancalaDecision
-An algorithmic investigation into the game of mancala.
 Objectives:
 - Discover the optimal way to play many different versions of the game of Mancala.
 SEE: I am aware that fully optimized algorithms exist for some versions of mancala.
 This is not an implementation of those algorithms.
 This is a personal investigation to see if I can come to an optimal solution on my own.
 I may in the future implement the "correct" algorithms to compare with my own.